JUCMNAV/TURNtoURN/README.md

 			* LongName.longname
 			* Softgoal
 		* Why is failLabel an object with failure as a property rather than just a string failLabel?

 * New TODO (will be categorized later):
 	* Determine which attributes are not being tested (e.g., author in tStrategies)
-	* Find a way to remove the maps
+	* Find a way to remove the maps used in the transform
 	* Write comments describing what rules do

-* Conventions followed:
+## Style
 	* Variable naming:
 		* Prefixes:
 			* v = primitive data type